Eugene-Fed/test_for_MindSet/README.md

 Test work for an internship at **MindSet**

 ### TASK 1
+#### Select open libraries for document recognition and conduct passport recognition.
-#### Since it was necessary to check the performance of several libraries, each of which pulls its own dependencies, it was easier for me to complete this task in PyCharm with a separate virtual environment for the project.
+**Since it was necessary to check the performance of several libraries, each of which pulls its own dependencies, it was easier for me to complete this task in PyCharm with a separate virtual environment for the project.**
 To run `task_1.py` you should add photos to directory `pass_photos/`
 Requires library preinstallation **PIL** and **Tesseract-OSR** with Russian *"traineddata"*
 <https://tesseract-ocr.github.io/tessdoc/Installation.html>